Michael-Holmes-SDE/BingoDeckCreator/doc/Plan.md

-			define private operator saveDeck with self as a parameter create a str variable fileName by prompting the user for the name of the file to write the Deck into open the fileName file in write mode using the format open(fileName, mode='a') Use the format
+			define private operator saveDeck with self as a parameter create a str variable fileName by prompting the user for the name of the file to write the Deck into open the fileName file in write mode using the format open(fileName, mode='a') Use the format:
+					org_stdout = sys.stdout
 					with open('fileName', 'a') as file
 						sys.stdout = f

-	DON'T FORGET ABOUT TEST CASES, THE USER MANUAL, AND THE UML DIAGRAM
+						print(Deck)
+						sys.stdout = org_stdout

 *   Explain what happens in the face of good and bad input.
     *   Write a few specific examples that occur to you, and use them later when testing
+	1. When an invalid input is given, it should say it is not a valid option and reprint the prompt, including what is valid input just like before
+	2. When 'p' or 'P' is inputted in the deck menu, it should print a card to the screen
+	3. When 'd' or 'D' is inputted in the deck menu, it should print the whole deck to the screen
+	4. When 's' or 'S' is inputted in the deck menu, it should save the whole deck to a file that the user gets to name
+	5. When 'x' or 'X' is ever entered it moves back, ie. from the Deck menu to the Main menu, and if in the Main menu it will terminate the program
+	6. When a valid size of the card is input, it should save and the card will have that many rows and columns
+	7. When a valid deck size is input, there should be that number of cards in the deck
-*   [ ] Tag the last commit in this phase `designed`
+*   [X] Tag the last commit in this phase `designed`
     *   *Grace Points: if this tag is pushed by midnight on the Sunday before the due date, you will receive up to 5 points back*